What does a half-million dollars buy in Las Vegas’ housing market?

 The two-story home, built in 1990 and located near The Lakes, fills 2,088 square feet on an oversized 7,841-square-foot raised corner lot.

 The three-bedroom, three-bath home features granite, stone and mill work in its design.
-Bathrooms feature high-end finshes.
+Bathrooms feature high-end finishes.

 Huge lot